minermanNL/Portfolio/information.md

 *   `tailwind.config.ts` and `postcss.config.mjs` configure Tailwind CSS.
 *   `globals.css` contains global styles.

-### Backend and Cloud Functions:
+### Backend Logic (Next.js API Routes & Supabase):

-*   Firebase is the primary backend.
+*   Supabase is the primary backend for data storage (PostgreSQL) and authentication.
-*   `firebase.json`, `firestore.indexes.json`, `firestore.rules`, `storage.rules` are Firebase configuration files.
-*   `functions/src/index.ts` is the entry point for Firebase Cloud Functions.
-These functions would handle backend logic that cannot be done on the client-side, such as:
+*   Next.js API routes (in `/src/app/api/`) handle specific backend tasks:
-    *   Securely interacting with Firebase services.
+    *   `create-stripe-checkout`: Securely creates Stripe checkout sessions.
-    *   Calling AI models (Genkit flows).
-    *   Interacting with the Stripe API for subscription management.
-*   `dataconnect/` folder suggests the use of Firebase Data Connect for querying and mutating data.
+    *   `stripe-webhook`: Handles incoming webhooks from Stripe to update subscription data in Supabase.
+    *   Other API routes might exist for AI interactions or other backend processes.

 ### Development and Tooling:

-*   `package.json` and `package-lock.json` manage project dependencies for the Next.js app.
+*   `package.json` and `package-lock.json` manage project dependencies.
-*   `functions/package.json` and `functions/package-lock.json` manage dependencies for the Firebase Functions.
 *   `tsconfig.json` (and variants) configure the TypeScript compiler.
 *   `.idx/dev.nix` is a Nix environment configuration, likely for ensuring a consistent development environment within Google's IDX.
 *   `next.config.ts` is the configuration file for Next.js.

 ## How It Works (High-Level Flow):

-1.  **User signs up or logs in:** Firebase Authentication verifies credentials.
+1.  **User signs up or logs in:** Supabase Authentication verifies credentials.
 2.  **User navigates the dashboard:** Next.js handles routing.
 The UI is built with React components and styled with Tailwind CSS.
 3.  **To generate a melody:**
     *   The user fills a form in `MelodyGenerationClient.tsx`.
-    *   The client sends a request (likely to a Firebase Cloud Function).
+    *   The client sends a request (likely to a Next.js API route or Supabase Edge Function).
-    *   The Cloud Function invokes a Genkit flow (`generate-melody-from-prompt.ts`).
+    *   The backend invokes a Genkit flow (`generate-melody-from-prompt.ts`).
     *   The AI model processes the input and generates melody data.
     *   This data might be converted to MIDI using `parseTextToMidi.ts`.
     *   The result is returned to the client and presented to the user.
-    *   Generated melodies might be saved to Firestore via Data Connect or Cloud Functions.
+    *   Generated melodies might be saved to a Supabase table.
 4.  **To view melodies:**
-    *   `MelodyList.tsx` fetches melody data from Firestore.
+    *   `MelodyList.tsx` fetches melody data from Supabase.
     *   Melodies are displayed using `MelodyCard.tsx`.
 5.  **To manage subscription:**
+    *   User visits the pricing page and selects a plan.
+    *   A request is sent to `/api/create-stripe-checkout`.
+    *   The user is redirected to Stripe to complete payment.
+    *   Stripe sends a webhook event to `/api/stripe-webhook`.
+    *   The webhook handler updates the `subscriptions` table in Supabase.
-    *   `SubscriptionClient.tsx` displays current status (possibly fetched from Firestore or via a Cloud Function that calls Stripe).
+    *   `SubscriptionClient.tsx` displays current status from Supabase.
-    *   User is redirected to Stripe's portal for payment and subscription changes.
+    *   For managing payment methods or cancellations, the user is typically redirected to the Stripe customer portal.

-This `information.md` file provides a comprehensive overview based on the project's file structure and the initial blueprint.
-It covers core features, styling, project structure, key technologies, and a high-level operational flow.
+This `information.md` file provides a comprehensive overview based on the project's file structure and the initial blueprint, incorporating the recent Stripe and Supabase integration for subscriptions.